 Contemporary Trends in African Literature

-Over the last two decades there has been the emergence of a distinct ‘third generation’ of African writers including figures like Dangarembga, Okri, Couto, Vassanji, Gurnah, Hove, Abani, Adichie, Isegawa, Tuma, Wainaina, Mpe, Duiker, Oyeyemi, Laing, Bandele-Thomas and so on.
-In theme, style and content, this cohort is distinct from the ‘classical’ writers of the canon and tends to take up issues that have emerged in other ‘postcolonial’ literatures.
+Over the last two decades, there has been the emergence of a distinct ‘third generation’ of African writers including figures like Dangarembga, Okri, Couto, Vassanji, Gurnah, Hove, Abani, Adichie, Isegawa, Tuma, Wainaina, Mpe, Duiker, Oyeyemi, Laing, Bandele-Thomas and so on.
+In theme, style and content, this cohort is distinct from the ‘classical’ writers of the canon and tends to take up issues that have emerged in other ‘postcolonial’ literature.
 This shift in literary emphasis has been accompanied by a shift in critical focus and much African literary theory is now dominated by various forms of ‘postcolonial’ theory.
 This course will read the works of the ‘third generation’ of writers through the lenses of recent critical theory.

 Narratives of the Indian Ocean

 This module aims to investigate the extent to which the Indian Ocean can be considered as a social, economic, legal and cultural arena.
 The module raises these issues with a view to understanding their broader consequences for South Africa’s future in the Indian Ocean.